openhab/openhab-addons/bundles/org.openhab.binding.echonetlite/README.md

 Typically, this value will be '1'.
 * __pollIntervalMs__: Interval between polls of the device for its current status.
 If multicast is not working this will determine the latency at which changes made directly on the device will be propagated back to openhab.
 The default is 30 000ms.
-* __retryTimeoutMs__: Length of time the bridge will wait before resubmitting a request.
+* __retryTimeoutMs__: Length of time the bridge will wait before resubmitting a request[^1].

-Because the binding uses UDP, packets can be lost on the network, so retries are necessary.
+[^1] Because the binding uses UDP, packets can be lost on the network, so retries are necessary.
 Testing has shown that 2000ms is a reasonable default that allows for timely retries without rejecting slow, but legitimate responses.

 ## Channels